khoiduong/mintClassicsSQL_analysis/README.md

 According to the table above, Warehouses A and C have similar quantity level of 131,688 and 124,880 respectively.
 While Warehouse B have the most quantity at 219,183, Warehouse D has the least quantity at 79,380.

-**<u> Solution for eliminating one warehouse </u>** is to remove warehouse D and distribute its warehouse item across the other three warehouses
+**<ins> Solution for eliminating one warehouse </ins>** is to remove warehouse D and distribute its warehouse item across the other three warehouses

 Though these are some of the following issues to consider when considering eliminating warehouses:
 - The capacity of the other warehouses to store additional items